-Fig.\ref{Fig.Flowers}(b) sheds much light on their differences: (u,v)-flowers with $u>1$ exhibit characteristic oscillations emerging from the discrete nature of the recursive network growth process (much as log-periodic oscillations in standard fractal analyses of deterministic structures, as stem from their discrete scale invariance \cite{Sornette,PietroneroBook}).
-Thus, we demonstrate that $C$ can detect the presence of discrete scale invariance on networks.
+Fig.\ref{Fig.Flowers}(b) illustrates that $(u,v)$ flowers with $u>1$ exhibit characteristic oscillations emerging from the discrete nature of the recursive network growth process (as log-periodic oscillations stemming from discrete-scale invariance in standard fractal analyses \cite{Sornette,PietroneroBook}).
+This demonstrates that the RG method is also able to detect the presence of discrete scale invariance on networks.

-\textbf{Third,} to investigate whether the self-similarity of network models can be present in stochastic scale-free graphs even if they exhibit small-world properties \cite{Rozenfeld2007}, we consider the Kim and Holme (KH) model \cite{KimHolme}.
-This consists of modifying BA networks with a probability $p$ that each newly added node forms a triangle with existing ones (see SM \cite{SM}).
-These networks show both a power-law degree distribution and a high clustering coefficient.
-Our analysis of KH networks evidences that they are scale-invariant only for the particular choice $p=1$.
-Indeed, as shown in Figs.\ref{Fig.Flowers}(c) and (d), $C_R$ (and $C_L$ \cite{SM}) shows a plateau with spectral dimension ranging from $d_s=2.57(1)$ to $d_s=3.65(1)$ as $m$ is increases (see SM \cite{SM}).
+\textbf{Third,} to explore self-similarity in stochastic scale-free graphs with small-world properties \cite{Rozenfeld2007}, we consider the Kim-Holme (KH) network model \cite{KimHolme}.
+This modifies BA networks by introducing a probability $p$ for each newly added node to form a triangle with existing nodes (see SM \cite{SM}).
+The resulting networks show a power-law degree distribution and a high clustering coefficient.
+LRG analysis of KH networks reveals scale-invariance only for $p=1$.
+As shown in Figs.\ref{Fig.Flowers}(c) and (d), $C_{RW}$ (and $C_L$ \cite{SM}) shows a plateau with spectral dimension growing with $m$ from $d_s=2.57(1)$ to $d_s=3.65(1)$ (see SM \cite{SM}).

-\textbf{Fourth,} we have investigated the behavior of networks where a hierarchical structure is built in by construction.
-In particular, we have analyzed the so-called Dyson graph \cite{dyson1969existence,agliari2017}: a fully connected deterministic graph where weights of links are hierarchically organized (see SM \cite{SM}).
-It has a spectral dimension $d_s=2/(2\sigma-1)$ where $\sigma$ is a scaling parameter controlling the weight strength at every scale.
-Fig.\ref{Dyson}(a) shows the constant plateau of $C_L$ for a Dyson network with $\sigma=0.85$, in agreement with the theoretical value.
-We have also considered hierarchical modular networks (HMNs) that were proposed using inspiration from actual brain networks \cite{moretti2013griffiths}.
-In HMNs, nodes grouped in basal fully-connected modules are recursively coupled with nodes in other moduli, establishing inter-modular links randomly, in a hierarchical fractal-like way (see SM \cite{SM}).
-Fig.\ref{Dyson}(b) shows their heat capacity: HMNs are always scale-invariant for any set of parameters, with spectral dimension ranging in the interval $d_s\in(1.25,2)$ (see SM \cite{SM}).
+\textbf{Fourth,} we investigate networks with a built-in hierarchical structure.
+In particular, we analyze the Dyson graph \cite{dyson1969existence,agliari2017}: a fully-connected deterministic graph with hierarchically organized link weights, resulting in a tunable spectral dimension $d_s=2/(2\sigma-1)$, being $\sigma$ a scaling parameter controlling the weight strength at every scale (see SM \cite{SM}).
+Fig.\ref{Dyson}(a) shows the constant plateau of $C_L$ for a Dyson graph with $\sigma=0.85$, consistent with the theoretical value.
+We have also examined hierarchical modular networks (HMNs) that were proposed using inspiration from brain networks \cite{moretti2013griffiths}.
+In HMNs, nodes grouped in basal fully-connected modules are recursively coupled with nodes in other moduli, establishing inter-modular links randomly in a hierarchical fractal-like manner (see SM \cite{SM}).
+Fig.\ref{Dyson}(b) shows their heat capacity: HMNs are scale-invariant for any set of parameters, with spectral dimension in the range $d_s\in(1.25,2)$ (see SM \cite{SM}).